yumium/tech_notes/A gentle introduction to Python 3.md

-range vs. xrange

-- xrange is the equivalent construct in Python 2.
-It behaves the same in Python 3, good for legacy support

 threading / GIL lock

 - The standard CPython implementation introduces the global interpreter lock (GIL), which means only one thread ($$) can execute Python bytecode at a time.
 This makes implementation simpler, as objects such as dictionaries are trivially thread safe.